 13-14.
 The PCF for the PDU Session may notify the PCF for the UE about the detected event using the Npcf_PolicyAuthorization_Notify service operation by sending an HTTP POST request to the notification URI received in the subscription, and the PCF for the UE responds with "204 No Content", as described in 3GPP TS 29.514 [10] subclause 4.2.5.19.

+15-16.
+The PCF for the UE subscribe the event notifications of binding registration of a PCF for a PDU session corresponding to the first PDU session and binding deregistration of a PCF for a PDU session corresponding to the last PDU session for a S-NSSAI and DNN combination at the BSF by invoking Nbsf_Management_Subscribe service operation as described in subclause 4.2.6 of 3GPP TS 29.521 [22].

+17-18.
+The BSF notifies the binding registration of a PCF for a PDU session corresponding to the first PDU session for a DNN and S-NSSAI combination or deregistration of a PCF for a PDU session corresponding to the last PDU session for a DNN and S-NSSAI combination by invoking Nbsf_Management_Notify service operation as described in subclause 4.2.8 of 3GPP TS 29.521 [22].

-15. AM Policy Association modification initiated by the PCF may be performed as described in subclause 5.1.2.2.
+19. AM Policy Association modification initiated by the PCF may be performed as described in subclause 5.1.2.2.